What is Naturopathic Medicine?

 Cost & Insurance

 We currently accept Blue Cross/Blue Shield, Aetna and Cigna insurances.
 Husky will cover visits for patients up to the age of 20 years old, and will cover labs and other testing for adult patients (actual visit costs for adults over 21 years of age are not covered).
 Please be aware that we no longer bill to secondary insurances for those with Medicare.
-Medicare does not currently cover our visits, and all patients with Medicare are responsible to pay at the time of the visit unless other arrangements are made ahead of time (this includes those with secondary coverage).
+Medicare does not currently cover our visits, and all patients with Medicare are responsible to pay at the time of the visit (this includes those with secondary coverage).

 For uninsured patients or those with out-of-network coverage, and for those with Medicare, payment is due at the time of visit and superbills will be provided for you to submit for possible reimbursement.
 The office accepts cash, checks, Visa, Mastercard, and HSA cards.

 We encourage all patients to call their health insurance providers PRIOR to their visit to understand what out-of-pocket expenses will be.